 Durability and Wear Patterns Over 5–15 Years

-Durability is not just “will it rip.”
-It’s how the surface looks after thousands of sit-downs, how seams hold, and whether the sofa still looks intentional rather than tired.
+Durability is not just about whether a sofa tears.
+It is about how the surface looks after thousands of sit-downs, how the seams hold up, and whether the sofa still looks intentional instead of worn out.

 How fabric typically wears